hyl3rid/blog/data/blog/lasagna.md

 ### Ingredients

 10-ounce lasagna sheets, cooked
-2 ½ cup vegan mozzarella cheese, shredded
+3 cup vegan mozzarella cheese, shredded
-¼ cup parmesan cheese, grated
+¼ cup vegan parmesan cheese, grated
 1 tbsp olive oil
 1 small onion, sliced
 2 garlic cloves, minced
 1 small zucchini, sliced
+half of small eggplant
-2 cups of mushrooms, sliced
+2 cups of mushrooms cremini, sliced
 3 cups fresh spinach, roughly chopped
 Salt and black pepper, to taste

 **For the Béchamel Sauce:**
 ¼ cup flour
-¾ cups milk
+¾ cups soy milk
-4 tbsp butter
+4 tbsp olive oil
 A pinch nutmeg

 ### Instructions

+⦁ Slice the eggplant into rounds and add salt to each side.
+Place the rounds in a colander with a bowl underneath to catch the liquid from the eggplant.
 ⦁ In a large bowl, add mozzarella cheese and grated parmesan cheese.
 Mix well and set aside.
 ⦁ Heat olive oil over medium heat in a skillet.
 ⦁ Dice onions and add them so they are cooked for a minute or two until translucent.
 ⦁ Dice the garlic thinly and add to the saucepan, cook for 30 seconds.
-⦁ Add mushrooms and zucchini.
-Cook for 2 to 3 minutes or until all the moisture evaporates.
+⦁ Add mushrooms, eggplant and zucchini.
 ⦁ Add tomato paste, tomatoes, roasted red pepper, Italian seasoning, salt, and black pepper.
-Cook until the consistency of the sauce is thick.
+Cook until the consistency of the sauce is thick by evaporation.

 **For the Béchamel Sauce:**
-⦁ In a saucepan, add butter and place it on medium-low heat.
-Once the butter melts, add flour and whisk it slowly for about 2 minutes.
+⦁ In a saucepan, add olive oil and place it on medium-low heat.
+Add flour and whisk it slowly for about 2 minutes.
-⦁ Take the saucepan off the heat and slowly pour warm milk while whisking.
-Once you have poured all the milk, place the saucepan back on the heat and continue to whisk until no lumps are left.
+⦁ Take the saucepan off the heat and slowly pour warm soy milk while whisking.
+Once you have poured all the soy milk, place the saucepan back on the heat and continue to whisk until no lumps are left.
 ⦁ Let the mixture cook for about 5 minutes until it is creamy and thick.
 Add a pinch of nutmeg and season with salt and black pepper according to your liking.

 ### Assembly: